 - Improving efficiency in the supply chain which a single buyer can’t do alone

 - Decrease Transportation cost

 - Increase Discounts.
 Typically, a SNF will save 10-20 percent.

 Hello, everyone, my name is Jason Long.
-I’m the general manager of Cantata Health Net Solutions division.
-And I’m here with Kevin McCormick, who is in account management and technical sales.
-And today, we’re going to be talking about more ways you can save money for your long term care organization.
+I’m the CEO of Experience Care.
+And I’m here with Kevin McCormick and today, we’re going to be talking about more ways you can save money for your long term care organization.
 We’re gonna be talking about sole and single source providers.
 So, welcome, Kevin, thank you so much again for all your time.